nicholaschenai/ai-for-code/papers/usaco-bench.md

 ---
 # How it compares to previous work
 - other benchmarks like HumanEval and MBPP 'effectively solved' with rates >90%
-	- (my note: actually MBPP dataset isnt that clean; MBPP+ as a benchmark is more reflective and I havent seen any works going into the 90% range for this yet)
+	- personal note: MBPP dataset isnt that clean; MBPP+ is more reflective and I havent seen any works going into the 90% range yet
 - "previous explorations of competitive programming lack exhaustive unit test suites, lack problem analyses, or lack enough problem diversity to comprehensively evaluate algorithmic reasoning"
 - "unlike previous program synthesis benchmarks, successful models must reason over ad hoc environments, creating novel algorithms tailored to each problem scenario"
 - Official analyses + competitive programming textbook is sth i dont see usually in other data sets